 The Centre for Evidence-Based Medicine develops, promotes and disseminates better evidence for healthcare.

+Evidence-based thinking and why it matters.
 Views expressed represent the views of the author and not necessarily those of CEBM as a group.

 Paediatrician Veerle Langenhorst gathers some thoughts about his current PGCert in TEBHC experience.

 What if you’re missing a standard deviation and only a similar summary statistic is given?
 Kathy Taylor Previously, I highlighted

 David Nunan “Only those who will risk going too far can possibly find out how far one can go”

 Denise Best Denise reflects on the creation of the PGDip in Health Research and its impact over the last ten years.

 Kathy Taylor What if you’re missing a mean and only a similar statistical statistic is given?

 Joe Sawyer Academic Clinical Fellow in Palliative Medicine Dr Joe Sawyer reflects on his experience of our Advanced Qualitative Research Methods module.